Jonny-exe/binary-fractions/binary_fractions/README.md

 Normalize and fill number to n digits after decimal point.

 This is a utility function.
-If strict==False then if value is longer, don't touch, don't shorten it.
+If strict is False then if value is longer, don't touch, don't shorten it.
-If strict==True then if value is longer, then shorten to strictly ndigits.
+If strict is True then if value is longer, then shorten to strictly ndigits.

 **Arguments**: